-- 2.15 A detailed optioneering process is outlined in full in the OBC and its supporting annexes.
+4.15 A detailed optioneering process is outlined in full in the Park and Ride Options Report which was submitted to the September 2022 Executive Board meeting and summarised in the OBC and its supporting annexes.
 This started with a review of all sites meeting some general criteria and the elimination of those deemed undeliverable on the basis of a first sift.
 5 shortlisted sites were then reviewed in greater detail and also included in the 2023 consultation as alternatives.
 The recommended site P1 is the site consistent with 2014 Transport Strategy for Cambridge and South Cambridgeshire, and the most popular in the recent consultation.
-Other headline issues to note include the following: - Sites P2 and P3 are closer to Wilbraham Fen SSSI which is a sensitive area which should be avoided. - Site P1 is contained within an existing hedgeline so benefits from being screened by existing vegetation. - Site P10 would challenging to construct and manage given drainage issues from narrow site located between 2 major roads.
-Whilst a pumped drainage system is achievable, it is highly undesirable as a solution. - P11 has greater proximity to heritage in and around Stow cum Quy. - P10/11 are undesirable in operational terms as buses would need to cross Quy interchange in either direction, exacerbating much longer running times. - P10/11 would also be much less attractive for Park and Cycle usage which could be expected to increase as the Marshalls site evolves. - As noted previously, there was much stronger support for P1 than alternative sites amongst those expressing a preference at consultation. - 2.16 Recognising the connectivity challenges with the villages to the north and east of the A14, as part of the development of the proposed Park & Ride site, officers will explore the opportunities to connect the villages with the proposed Park & Ride site by bus, walking & cycling.
-Busway Issues - 2.17 As indicated above, the physical constraints on Newmarket Road mean that high quality public transport cannot be provided alongside other road users, and the long term strategy would be a new busway from the Park and Ride towards the City Centre.
-Work on a future busway is proceeding but is linked to the progress of the redevelopment of the Marshalls site along the corridor.
-Further development is dependent on the allocation of the site in the forthcoming Greater Cambridge Local Plan.
-GCP will continue to engage with Marshalls, GCSP and the County Council to ensure that the busway is developed to provide a longer term solution for the corridor along with complementary sustainable travel solutions to ensure that the development proceeds in an appropriate manner..
+Other headline issues to note include the following:

+- All sites considered are in the Green Belt as there is no suitably located land which is not included in the Green Belt and not either developed or allocated/safeguarded for development. - Sites P2 and P3 are closer to Wilbraham Fen SSSI which is a sensitive area which should be avoided. - Site P1 is contained within an existing hedge line so benefits from being screened by existing vegetation. - Site P10 would challenging to construct and manage given drainage issues from narrow site located between 2 major roads.
+Whilst a pumped drainage system is achievable, it is highly undesirable as a solution. - P11 has greater proximity to heritage in and around Stow cum Quy. - P10/11 are undesirable in operational terms as buses would need to cross Quy interchange in either direction, exacerbating much longer running times. - P10/11 would also be much less attractive for Park and Cycle usage which could be expected to increase as the Marshalls site evolves. - As noted previously, there was much stronger support for P1 than alternative sites amongst those expressing a preference at consultation. - 4.16 Recognising the connectivity challenges with Teversham and the villages to the north and the east, as part of the development of the proposed Park and Ride site, officers will explore the opportunities to connect the villages with the proposed Park and Ride site by bus, walking and cycling.